Martin Short praised by Hollywood peers after ‘nasty’ hit piece

-Martin Short receives outpouring of love from Hollywood stars after ‘nasty’ hit piece
+Martin Short receives outpouring of love from Hollywood peers after ‘nasty’ hit piece

 ‘Martin Short is a comedic genius – end of story,’ Ben Stiller said in response to ‘infamous’ article

-Martin Short is reveiving an outpouring of love following a controversial hit piece about the actor.
+Martin Short is receiving an outpouring of love following a controversial hit piece about the actor.

 On Friday (8 September), Slate published an article titled “Why We Keep Putting Up With Martin Short”, which described him as “devastatingly unfunny”.

-Writer Dan Kois stated: “Throughout his evolution from sketch-comedy standout to uneasy movie star to twice-failed talk-show host to enthusiastic song-and-dance man, I’ve wrinkled my nose.
+Writer Dan Kois stated in the piece: “Throughout his evolution from sketch-comedy standout to uneasy movie star to twice-failed talk-show host to enthusiastic song-and-dance man, I’ve wrinkled my nose.

 “Every time he dresses up in a silly outfit or says something outrageous or mugs for the audience, I want to shout at the screen: Why are you being like this?”

-Kois’s claims have struck a nerve, with social media now awash with posts of why the article was “nasty” and “misguided”.
+Kois’s claims have struck a nerve, with social media now filled with posts explaining why the article was “nasty” and “misguided”.
 At the time of writing on Saturday (9 September), Short was the number one trending topic on X/Twitter.

 Ben Stiller wrote: “Martin Short is a comedic genius.
 End of story,” with Succession actor J Smith Cameron adding: “The infamous Martin Short article is filled with clips or references to characters that the writer finds annoying somehow, but are so entertaining that the article is a valentine in spite of itself.

-John Cusack waded in: “I don’t know what people are on about re Martin Short – but his Mister Rodgers boxing Match is my fav.”
+John Cusack waded in: “I don’t know what people are on about re Martin Short – but his Mister Rogers boxing match is my fav.”

 Shortly after the article went live, This is Spinal Tap and Better Call Saul actor Michael McKean wrote: “Guy really blew the lid off of the whole Martin Short story, didn’t he?”